pohagan72/Exact_Transcription/README.md

 ---------------------------------------

-The dll's for cuda are in the zip file and need to be copied to the folder where ctranslate2.dll is located.

-Archive of the cuda files are here: https://developer.nvidia.com/rdp/cudnn-archive#a-collapse811-111
+You might need to download cuda dll files directly.
+If you see an error message that references stranslate2.dll or cudnn_ops_infer64_8.dll then you need to do this.

 Instructions found here: https://github.com/SYSTRAN/faster-whisper/discussions/715

+Archive of the cuda files are here: https://developer.nvidia.com/rdp/cudnn-archive#a-collapse811-111.
+Download the one for cudnn-11.2-windows-x64-v8.1.1.33.zip and then extract the dll's into the folder where ctranslate2.dll is located on your system.

 ---------------------------------------